There is no greater scourge than apathy—

-For it destroys the passion of the soul;
+It drains the living marrow of the soul;

 For there, at least, black passion is the goal.

-The heart that beats and bleeds is yet alive,
+The heart that weeps and bleeds is yet alive,

 And though numb hearts may never feel foul pain;